-9.5.1.1 Feature Limitations
+9.5.1.1 Feature limitations

-In DCT 13.0.0, all algorithms and their revisions are read-only.
-Users cannot create, delete, or modify algorithms or revisions.
-Users can, however, add or remove tags to algorithms and revisions, in addition to changing the name and note of revisions.
+All algorithms and their revisions are read-only.
+Users cannot create, delete, or modify algorithms, however, tags can be added or removed from the algorithms.

-9.5.1.2 Algorithms page
+9.5.2 Algorithms page

-- · Algorithm list view

-- · Displays a list of available masking algorithms.

-- · Each algorithm entry shows:

-- · Algorithm name.

-- · Framework name.

-- · Description.

-- · Tags.

-- · Clicking an algorithm or the View button redirects to its details overview page.

-- · Filter and search functionality

-- Allows users to filter and search through the list of algorithms based on names, plugin, framework, or tags.
+- Algorithm list view Displays a list of available masking algorithms.
+Each algorithm entry shows the algorithm name, plugin name, framework name, the source engine name and tags.
+Algorithm description and revision hash are optional columns that users can show or hide.
+Clicking an algorithm or the View button redirects to its details overview page. - Filter and search functionality Allows users to filter and search through the list of algorithms based on names, plugin, framework, or tags.

-9.5.1.3 Algorithm Details Overview page
+9.5.3 Algorithm details page

-- · Algorithm Overview section - · Displays the selected algorithm's name and plugin. - · Shows a brief description of the algorithm and its purpose. - Revisions list

-- · Lists all revisions of the selected algorithm. - · Each revision entry includes the revision name. - Action buttons (if applicable) - · Buttons for adding/removing tags. - Options to change the name and note of revisions (reflecting the read-only nature of the algorithms).
+- Algorithm Overview Displays the selected algorithm's name and plugin, and shows a brief description of the algorithm and its purpose. - Dependencies page Available from the algorithm's details page, this will list any files or other algorithms that the selected algorithm depends on. - Action buttons Buttons for adding/removing tags, with options to change the name and note of revisions (reflecting the read-only nature of the algorithms).